FAQ

 What do you need to do?

-• If the deactivation is temporary: reactivate the system later.
-When reactivating, you decide per process whether it is reactivated or stays paused; the associated assessments remain at "Review required" and must be checked again.
+- If the deactivation is temporary: reactivate the system later.
+Doing so releases all paused processes of that system again; the associated assessments remain at "Review required" and must be checked again.

 What does "Create new version" mean for an AI system?